sara-sabr/ITStrategy/presentations/en/GCcode-version-control-system-esdc-gc.md

   - Making work visible
   - Increasing collaboration through reduction of silos
 - Enhance **planning** of feature development through a single view
-- **Automate** tracking of work done by employees
+- **Automate** tracking of work
-- Ensure **accountability** through logging of changes and incidents
+- Ensure **accountability** by logging changes and incidents
 - Improve code **quality** and **collaboration** by developing in the open, thereby reducing overall risk

 ---

 ## Proposal

-- Evolve GCcode as an officially supported internal version control and project management platform for the GC community, with assistance from ESDC (e.g. funding)
+- Evolve GCcode as an officially supported internal Version Control and Project Management platform for the GC community, with assistance from ESDC (e.g. funding)
-- Make it the default working environment for all source code projects in ESDC
+- Make it the default working environment for all source code projects in ESDC (visibility: GC-wide or private)
-  - Visibility: GC-wide or limited

 ---